confidential-computing/governance/TAC/Meetings/2023/2023-01-26/CCC-TAC-Minutes-2023-01-26.md

 **GRC SIG Formalization**

 * Mark Novak volunteered to quarterly updates to the TAC
-* MV agreed to be the mentor for the SIG
+* MN agreed to be the mentor for the SIG
 * Governing Board informed, approval not required
 * Charter complete and published
 * KT agreed to split out the project and SIG sections in the groups slide